Visualize the whole life cycle of your project, detailing its phases and processes/activities.

 This modified bar chart with its circular shape is as stylish as possible for your next presentation.

 This alarm clock will be ideal to demonstrate the balance time in your presentation.

-Highlight a part-to-whole relationship of different categories and compare various groups with a stacked bar chart.
+Highlight the part-to-whole relationships of categories and compare various groups with this stacked bar graph.